tola-san/sellflow/README.md

 # 📖 Overview

-SellFlow is a modern digital product catalog that helps small businesses showcase products online through a unique URL and QR code.
+Sellflow is a modern digital product catalog that helps small businesses showcase products online through a unique URL and QR code.

 Customers can browse products without creating an account, while business owners manage everything from a dashboard.